Printing Terms

 Deckle Edge

-the feathery edge on a sheet of paper, created as the paper machine sprays a stream of water or a jet of air across the paper as it’s being formed.
+The feathery edge on a sheet of paper, created as the paper machine sprays a stream of water or a jet of air across the paper as it’s being formed.
 Deckle edges can also be created after the paper is made, using a die.
 This method creates a less feathery, harder-edged deckle.

 De-inking